bogdanpet/eloquent-datatable/readme.md

 ## Description
 PHP class for displaying Eloquent collections as HTML table.
 Tested in Laravel, but should work in any project using eloquent as standalone package.
 ## Installation
-Download and require Datatable.php and DatatableActions.php
+Download and require Datatable.php and DatatableActions.php.

 Composer installation comming soon.
 ## Usage
 #### Basic usage